Duckleeng/TweakCollection/Research.md

 <br>

-To install an NDIS driver for an Intel NIC on a Windows 11 system, extract the installer .exe file via 7-Zip, then install the driver from the corresponding NDIS68 folder through Device manager.
+To install an NDIS driver for an Intel NIC on a Windows 11 system, extract the installer .exe file via 7-Zip, then install the driver from the corresponding NDIS68 folder through Device Manager.

 Verify that you installed the correct driver by running an xperf trace while an internet speedtest is running: